bacdillon/AutomationPlayground/PowerPlatform/Airline Flight Delays Dashboard/README.md

 ## 13. Error Handling and Validation

-- Because all KPIs and charts are driven from the same underlying measures, the numbers stay consistent with each other no matter which filter is applied — there's no risk of one visual showing figures inconsistent with another.
+- Because all KPIs and charts are driven from the same underlying measures, the numbers stay consistent with each other no matter which filter is applied and there's no risk of one visual showing figures inconsistent with another.
 - Centralizing flight performance data into a single report reduces the risk of conflicting figures that can arise from separately maintained summaries or manual calculations.

 ## 14. Business Rules